testofthings/toolsaf/documentation/VerifyingSecurityStatements.md

 During the verification process, the correctness and coverage of the security statement are assessed by comparing it to data collected from the IoT system itself.

-Security statement verification is a two-step tool-driven process:
+Security statement verification has two-steps:

-  - The first step is data collection using [tools](Tools.md#list-of-supported-tools) and storing the tool output.
+  - Execute selected [tools](Tools.md#list-of-supported-tools) to probe the IoT product and save the tool output.
-  - The second step is running the statement's Python file with the `-r` or `--read` [command-line option](CommandLineOptions.md) to read the data and verify the statement.
+  - Run the security statement Python file with the `--read` [command-line option](CommandLineOptions.md) to read the tool output and match it against the statement.

 Data collection requires the System Under Test (SUT) to be available to run the tools.
 For best access, the tested IoT devices should be connected to a router or switch which allows the capture of data.
 This can be e.g. a WiFi-hotspot.
 The router/switch must be able to intercept the connections between devices and the system's backend services.
 Mobile devices running related applications should also be connected to the same network as the DUT.